 3.19.
-EVALUATION FACTORS FORM.
+TECHNICAL CAPABILITY CHECKLIST.

-- a.
-The Evaluation Factors Form is used to identify the critical evaluation factors that will be utilized when reviewing/evaluating quotes or proposals.
-The form template is available on the Resource Page. - b.
+a.
+The Technical Capability Checklist is used to identify critical technical characteristics that will be utilized as evaluation factors when reviewing/evaluating quotes or proposals.
+The form template is available on the Resource Page.

+b.
 The RA will provide each factor, sub-factor, or element that requires evaluation to determine acceptance of a contractor's quote or offer.
-Price is always a factor and cannot be omitted. - c.
-For each factor, sub-factor, or element identified, the RA will list the submission requirements (what the contractor should include in their proposal). - (1) For the lowest-price technically acceptable evaluation method, the limitations and prohibitions in DFARS Subpart 215.101-2-70 apply, including to commercial item procurements. - (2) If the KO deems that the lowest-price technically acceptable evaluation method is appropriate for an affected commodity, a justification will be prepared, signed, and placed in the file according to DFARS Subpart 215.101-2-70.
-The RA will ensure that the Government's minimum acceptable level for each factor, sub-factor, or element is included. - (3) When a tradeoff evaluation method is used, the order of importance will be included to indicate whether technical capability and past performance are more important, less important, or equal to price. - d.
+Price and past performance are always factors and cannot be omitted.

+c.
+For each technical factor, sub-factor, or element identified, the RA will list the submission requirements (what the contractor should include in their proposal).

+(1) For the lowest-price technically acceptable evaluation method, the limitations, and prohibitions in Subpart 215.101-2-70 of the DFARS apply, to include commercial item procurements.

+(2) If the KO deems that the lowest-price technically acceptable evaluation method is appropriate for an affected commodity, a justification will be prepared by the CS, signed by the KO, and placed in the file according to Subpart 215.101-2-70 of the DFARS.
+The RA will ensure that the Federal Government's minimum acceptable level for each factor, sub-factor, or element is included.

+(3) When a tradeoff evaluation method is used, the order of importance will be included to indicate whether technical capability and past performance are more important, less important, or equal to price.

+d.
 The RA will submit a past performance questionnaire that will be sent to commercial references, if required.
-A sample questionnaire is included with the Evaluation Factor Form on the Resource Page.
+A sample questionnaire is included with the Technical Capability Checklist on the Resource Page.